Dear Revive Family and Friends,

 Our mission at Revive Christian Church is to move people closer to the heart of God.
 We can see this come to fruition through our Front Porch People opening the doors and welcoming others in to experience Jesus, that they may grow in their relationship with Him, and ultimately be inspired and excited to carry His name out to the world.

-We believe that by offering two gatherings and livestreams, we will continue moving towards our goal of uniting people in worship, prayer and justice for spiritual awakening in this generation.
+The church has left the building—and we will continue moving towards our goal of uniting people in worship, prayer and justice for spiritual awakening in this generation.

-We want to use part of Paul’s prayer to the saints in Philippi to encourage the saints at Revive and we look forward to seeing you very soon: “I thank my God in all my remembrance of you, always in every prayer of mine for you all making my prayer with joy, because of your partnership in the gospel from the first day until now.
+We want to use part of Paul’s prayer to the saints in Philippi to encourage the saints at Revive and we look forward to seeing you soon: “I thank my God in all my remembrance of you, always in every prayer of mine for you all making my prayer with joy, because of your partnership in the gospel from the first day until now.
 And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ” (Philippians 1:3-6).

 - Smart Restart signs have been placed throughout the facility.
 These signs include instructions we have all become quite accustomed to: “don’t attend/come to work if you are ill,” “wash your hands,” “practice social distancing” and “avoid unnecessary contact.”